 Before your next road trip, stock up on Mad Libs and good old-fashioned crossword puzzles that your kids to do when they have some downtime, whether at home or a road trip somewhere.
 Not only do Mad Libs help kids master the basics of parts of speech, but if they don’t write neatly in the space provided, they’ll learn quickly [adverb] that their handwriting [noun] will be very hard [adjective] to read back.

 16. Encourage thank you note writing

 There’s something special about the power of a handwritten thank you note that can really make someone’s day, which is why we encourage our kids to write them whenever possible.
 Think about birthdays, holidays, and the end of the school year when there’s a beloved teacher who’d probably love to hear how beloved he or she is in the students own words.
 For the youngest writers, a simple “Thank You” with their name is perfect, but older kids can practice using their very-best handwriting to say what they are thankful for.
 Just be sure to let them pick out their own stationery, which makes it way more fun for them.
-And how great is this personalized ninja stationery from Paper Culture, where every purchase helps plant a tree?
+And how great is this personalized camping stationery, also from Minted?